AltRossell/Steam-Debloat/src/content/posts/Readme.md

 > Steam Debloat has evolved into a modern Windows desktop application with a Material Design interface and real-time monitoring capabilities.
 > Legacy PowerShell scripts have been moved to a separate branch called `Legacy-Scripts` for advanced users.
 > Any false positives are due to the digital signature.
-> The source code of the application is available at [GitHub - Steam-Debloat Desktop App](http://github.com/AltRossell/Steam-Debloat/desktop-app).
+> The source code of the application is available at [https://github.com/AltRossell/Steam-Debloat/tree/main/desktop-app](https://github.com/AltRossell/Steam-Debloat/tree/main/desktop-app).

 ## 🌟 Why Choose Steam Debloat?